monkeymq/jgossip/README.md

 # Gossip
 Gossip protocol is a method for a group of nodes to discover and check the liveliness of a cluster.
 More information can be found at http://en.wikipedia.org/wiki/Gossip_protocol.

+# Usage
+First you need one or more seed members.